Chapter 1 : part one

 “No,” it escapes her, the word punctuated by a slow sigh.
 Seamus rights himself.
 Stares a bit more as if he’s seeing her for the first time.

 They had sex, the two of them.
 Seventh year at the Christmas party Lavender and Seamus had reconnected over a cup of Eggnog.
 Lavender had told her all about it in the girls’ toilet on fifth floor the Monday after, giggling secretly.
-He’s got great hands
+He’s got great hands, she’d smiled.

 The war ended and nothing changed and she was left standing in an empty bar with Elvis singing in the background of her surrender like a bad punch line.
 She enrolled in college.
 Embracing the Muggle illusion her mother had always wished she would fulfil, she began working and studying.
 Took sewing classes.
 Wore saris.
 Colourful splashes of colour draped across her chest.
 Took Philosophy.
 Because there is no way she’ll ever make a career out of that.